 The timestamp on SMS sent through SMSCarrier can be localized based on destination mobile telephone.
 HSL's SMSCs are located in the UK but the timestamp of SMS sent through the service can reflect the mobile user's local time to assist with user experience.
 Timestamp correction is optional and is available on a subset of networks supported by SMSCarrier.

 The SMSCarrier service utilizes the advanced technical messaging infrastructure of HSL including SMSCs owned and operated by HSL and the SMSCs of networks with which HSL has a commercial agreement for the delivery of SMS.
-Messages submitted through the SMSCarrier service are typically routed directly via HSL to an SMSC and sent from that SMSC over its SS7 interface to be delivered to the destination network.
+Messages submitted through the SMSCarrier service are routed where possible directly via HSL to an SMSC and sent from that SMSC over its SS7 interface to be delivered to the destination network.
+Messages may also be routed via other reliable SMS gateways for subsequent delivery to the destination mobile.
 Mobile Number Portability (MNP) is supported to ensure messages are delivered to ported numbers.

 In order to reliably deliver SMS messages, Short Message Service Centres (SMSCs) are used to convey messages between mobile users, and between mobile users and applications.
 HSL utilize a large number of highly reliable SMSC platforms from established mobile operators and HSL's own carrier grade SS7 SMSCs as part of their delivery infrastructure for inbound and outbound messaging.
 HSL's delivery infrastructure comprises mobile operator SMSC platforms located on their own networks and also HSL's own SMSCs located on an established mobile network.
 Key elements of our infrastructure also include the data centre sites, and the links between sites, SMSCs and networks.